 Welcome to the Rice University History Department!
-We are a community of scholars and students passionate about understanding the past.
-In the History Department, Rice students study with accomplished scholars in small classroom settings.
+We are a community of scholars and students passionate about studying the past in order to help us understand our contemporary world.
+In the History Department, Rice students learn with accomplished scholars in small classroom settings.
 Our faculty enjoy teaching, and many have been recognized with awards for exceptional teaching.
 The skills learned in history courses—how to sift through enormous amounts of information, how to read texts critically, how to write effective prose—are broadly applicable to many fields and careers.

 The graduate program accepts exceptionally motivated students who are interested in studying the history of the America South, the Atlantic World, Latin American History, the Middle East, Trans-national Asia, and the U.S. and the World.
 The unique dual degree program with the Universidade Estadual de Campinas (UNICAMP) allows students fluent in Portuguese the opportunity to study in Brazil and to earn a second Ph.D.
 The director of graduate studies is Jim Sidbury.